ueberdosis/tiptap/docs/overview/upgrade-guide.md

 editor.chain().toggleBold().focus().run()
 ```

 The `.chain()` is required to start a new chain and the `.run()` is needed to actually execute all the commands in between.
-Read more about [the new tiptap commands](/api/commands) in our API documentation.
+Read more about [the new Tiptap commands](/api/commands) in our API documentation.

 ## .focus() isn’t called on every command anymore
-We tried to hide the `.focus()` command from you with tiptap 1 and executed that on every command.
+We tried to hide the `.focus()` command from you with Tiptap 1 and executed that on every command.
 That led to issues in specific use cases, where you want to run a command, but don’t want to focus the editor.

-With tiptap v2 you have to explicitly call the `focus()` and you probably want to do that in a lot of places.
+With Tiptap v2 you have to explicitly call the `focus()` and you probably want to do that in a lot of places.
 Here is an example:

 ```js
 editor.chain().focus().toggleBold().run()